flyx/libyaml_constructor/Readme.md

 libyaml_mapper knows your intention.
 You annotate a type or field by adding a comment in front of it which has `!` as first character in the comment content (i.e. it starts with either `//!` or `/*!`).
-The string following the `!` is the annotation.
+The string following the `!` is the annotation until the next space.
+Content after that space until the following space is an optional parameter.

 The following annotations exist: